javad87/-javad87-s-previous-working-day-date-in-Persian-or-other-Calendar-e.g.-Chinese-inside-SSRS/README.md

 # Problem:

-Consider we want to find a previous working day which is less than a given date (parameter) inside a date set, let me explain it with example in stock trading, consider we have a trading dates list like this (date string format "yyyy/mm/dd"):
+Consider we want to find a previous working day which is less than a given date (parameter) inside a date set, let me explain it with example in stock trading, consider we have a trading dates list like this (date is in string format "yyyy/mm/dd"):

 Date_Int = ["1400/01/01","1400/01/04","1400/01/05","1400/01/06","1400/01/07","1400/01/08","1400/01/11","1400/01/12"]